 In March, my brother and I decided that we no longer wished to work in our jobs (a civil engineer and an insurance loss adjuster, respectively) and began hatching a plan to start our own business.
 Our obsession with decentralisation and blockchain, along with our experience in the insurance sector, led us to the concept of Addenda: a start-up that intended to bring trust back to an industry that was built on it.

 We later found out that this was easier said than done, and hired our tech lead, Harsh, and began working on a few prototype ideas ranging from personal lines insurance to motor insurance.
-We scoped the market and pivoted our ideas (often, at the beginning) to match the needs of the UAE’s insurers, and ended up with the life insurance prototype we now have.
+We scoped the market and pivoted our ideas (often, at the beginning) to match the needs of the UAE’s insurers, and ended up with the life insurance prototype on blockchain we now have.

 What do you see as the most important qualities in a company’s team?

 When hiring your core team, do not look for someone you like or get along with.
 Instead, look for someone you need.
 Of course, these things are not mutually exclusive, but it is always a bonus to work with people who see the world differently than you do.
 Having someone disagree with your ideas and challenge your concepts helps your start-up improve, and it results in well-rounded ideas that are internally stress-tested before they reach the market.

 Is there a particular new venture within the insurance ecosystem who inspires you?